methenme/editing-march9/editing-practice.md

-The impact of this gap has been compounded by a dramatic shift in America’s passenger vehicle market.
-Over the past two decades, sales of light trucks have tripled.
-They once accounted for less than a fifth of new vehicle sales, they now approach 1⁄2.
+The impact of this gap has been compounded by a dramatic shift in America’s passenger vehicle market; over the past two decades, sales of light trucks have tripled.
+They once accounted for less than one-fifth of new vehicle sales, they now approach 1⁄2.
 The combination—loopholes plus booming sales of light trucks have created enough global-warming gases and smog-forming pollution to equal the output of an additional forty million cars.